Go Nuts for Maryland Donuts

 The Fractured Prune has been an Ocean City, MD landmark since 1976, but you don’t have to travel all the way to the beach to get your fill.
 Donut lovers can make their way to one of the dozen locations around the state to customize their own creation with any combination glaze flavors and toppings.

-Known for their fresh, made-to-order plant-based menu, Glory Doughnuts is the perfect place to take your vegan friends – thought your carnivorous friends certainly won’t complain about the tasty breakfast menu.
+Known for their fresh, made-to-order plant-based menu, Glory Doughnuts is the perfect place to take your vegan friends – though your carnivorous friends certainly won’t complain about the tasty breakfast menu.
 Donut sleep in if you’re expecting to taste the hole menu, though.
 Their doughnuts are first come, first served and often sell out early.

 Satisfy your craving at any hour – this shop is open 24 hours.
 A local favorite with vintage ambiance, you’ll feel like you’re stepping back in time when you belly up to the counter for an old-fashioned treat.

-What started as a food truck in Chincoteague is now a brick and mortar storefront in Annapolis.
+What started as a food truck in Chincoteague is now a brick-and-mortar storefront in Annapolis.
 Donuts from their creative menu are hot, fresh, and made-to-order.
 Catering is also available if you need a delivery of donuts for your demanding sweet tooth.
 If one donut isn’t enough sugar for you, order up a Sandy Pile – a donut of your choice with Chincoteague’s Island Creamery ice cream on top.
 To sweeten the deal, Island Creamery has been named among the best ice cream in the US.

 You wouldn’t expect to find delectable donuts in a Thai restaurant – but if you pass by Carlson’s Donuts and Thai Kitchen, you’ll be missing out.
-The owner, Miss July, has been perfecting her recipe for more than 40 years.
+The owner has been perfecting her recipe for more than 40 years.
 The light and fluffy donuts are a favorite with locals and sell out quickly on weekends.
 Get there early for the best selection and return later in the day for a full plate of Pad Thai.

 This green roofed donut hut in Laurel used to house one of Maryland’s iconic Little Tavern burger joints, but now they are cooking up cakey masterpieces.
 Most donut shops serve up the glazed goodness, but Laurel Tavern kicks their donuts up a notch with the otherworldly-awesomeness of their double-glazed donut.
 A definite can’t miss for donut connoisseurs.